MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/get-started/how-applocker-works/Understanding-the-Publisher-Rule-Condition-in-AppLocker.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Understanding the Publisher Rule Condition in applocker
+# Understanding the Publisher Rule Condition in AppLocker

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-This topic explains the applocker publisher rule condition, what controls are available, and how it is applied.
+This topic explains the AppLocker publisher rule condition, what controls are available, and how it is applied.

 Publisher conditions can be made only for files that are digitally signed; this condition identifies an application based on its digital signature and extended attributes.
 The digital signature contains information about the company that created the application (the publisher).
 The extended attributes, which are obtained from the binary resource, contain the name of the product that the application is part of and the version number of the application.
 The publisher may be a software development company, such as Microsoft, or the Information Technology department of your organization.